 Your site has to look professional enough to convert better.
 If the stock photos you go for look obvious, you get a thumbs down from your visitors.
 Not good.
 Your aim should be to send a positive message to your audience.
 Be smart and go for stock photos that you know will be right for your site, in every way.

-Who isn’t familiar with McAfee?
-The software giant that builds anti-virus solutions.
+Who isn’t familiar with McAfee, provider of security and anti-virus solutions?
 Do you see how they’ve used an overpowering image on their homepage?
 Something that not only relates to their message, but also looks professional.

 What they used is a high quality image, which may or may not be a stock photo, but it does not look staged, or cheesy.
 It looks real and authentic, and is adding real substance to the site.
 Bottom line: using the right stock photos on your own site can make a difference to your conversion rate.